mishudark/eventhus/README.md

 CQRS/ES toolkit for Go.

 # Usage
-See the `bank` in the examples folder, it contains a full example of bank account management
+See the examples folder, it contains a full example of bank account management

 # Event Store
 Currently it has support for `MongoDB`, `Rethinkdb` is in the scope to be added